 What are the Aquarium’s hours?

-Currently we are open 10am – 4pm on weekdays and 10am – 5pm on weekends with last entry an hour before we close.
-This could change as we move ahead as we determine what works for guests and for our team.
+Currently we are open Monday – Sunday, 10am – 5pm with last entry an hour before we close.
+Hours could change as we move ahead and monitor the needs of our guests and team.
 We appreciate your patience.

 Do I have to wear a mask?

 Yes.
 Masks are required for all guests ages 2 and up, covering the mouth and nose at all times, no exceptions.

 Is there a time-limit for my visit?